hellomrsun/hellomrsun.github.io/_posts/2019-11-04-hello-world.md

 excerpt_separator:  <!--more-->
 ---

-This is my first post!
+This is my first post in this new blog!

+PS: I'm migrating old blog posts into this one. :)